aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheFailoverPlugin.md

 ### FailoverFailedError

-When the AWS Advanced Go Wrapper throws a `FailoverFailedError`, the original connection has failed, and the AWS Advanced Go Wrapper tried to failover to a new instance, but was unable to.
+When the AWS Advanced Go Wrapper returns a `FailoverFailedError`, the original connection has failed, and the AWS Advanced Go Wrapper tried to failover to a new instance, but was unable to.
 There are various reasons this may happen: no hosts were available, a network failure occurred, and so on.
 In this scenario, please wait until the server is up or other problems are solved.
-(Error will be thrown.)
+(Error will be returned.)

 ### FailoverSuccessError

-When the AWS Advanced Go Wrapper throws a `FailoverSuccessError`, the original connection has failed while outside a transaction, and the AWS Advanced Go Wrapper successfully failed over to another available instance in the cluster.
+When the AWS Advanced Go Wrapper returns a `FailoverSuccessError`, the original connection has failed while outside a transaction, and the AWS Advanced Go Wrapper successfully failed over to another available instance in the cluster.
 However, any session state configuration of the initial connection is now lost.
 In this scenario, you should:

 - Reuse and reconfigure the original connection (e.g., reconfigure session state to be the same as the original connection).